SirBenedick/historic-portfolio-analyzer/README.md

 - Fix: symbolDataStore.isCalculatingPortfolioPerformance stays true when api failed
 - Remove: moment.js to decrease bundle size(?)
 - Add: Choose time of entry for each position
-- Add: Store datset of fetched data, refresh if is too old
 - Add: Store meta data for symbol in symbolstore (change data flow, (full name, currency, region)
 - Add: portfolio calculation granularity to speed up calculation
 - Add: Store for symbols to be fetched (in case API limit is reached)(set version of index db to current date)